CITY OF KALISPELL

 Department: Public Works

-Works under general supervision of the City Engineer or their designate.
+Works under general supervision of the City Engineer.

 Supervises the activities of staff as assigned.